-For the years ended December 31, 2021 and 2020, net foreign exchange loss was \$32,571 thousand and \$25,739 thousand, respectively.
+For the years ended December 31, 2022 and 2021, net foreign exchange gain (loss) was \$57,620 thousand and \$(32,571) thousand, respectively.
 It is impractical to disclose net foreign exchange gains (losses) by each significant foreign currency due to the variety of the foreign currency transactions and functional currencies of the entities.